 Learning About Poker

 Poker isn’t difficult to learn, it is difficult to master.
 The problem you have is how to get better at it which is different than learning to play.
-Even the very best are still learning despite playing over 50 years in some cases.
+Even the very best are still learning despite playing for over 50 years in some cases.
 There are new moves constantly evolving.

 Poker is a game of chance and strategy as well as close observation.
 It involves some psychology, such as reading the players around you to decide when to fold or bluff, or knowing when to call an opponent's bluff.
-Once you understand the basic rules, hands, and vocabulary of the game, start focusing on strategy in order to master poker.
+Once you understand the basic rules, hands, and vocabulary of the game, start focusing on strategy to master poker.

 But coupled with practice, skills, and training in your hands, you can master your way into winning, and winning big.